OUR SPECIAL CHARACTER

 Our students are encouraged to live ‘The Golden Rule’ as they focus on topics and themes such as personal character, respect, empathy, confidence in communication, human rights, diversity, values, and taking action through service.

 Our service programme at Iona College encourages our students to engage their head, heart and hands as they learn the importance of making a positive difference in the community and how small actions can greatly enrich the lives of others.

 The aim is to connect the head and the heart through the experience of walking with people who, simply through life’s chance, have not been granted the privileges that some of us share.

-Iona girls are willing and active participants in meaningful service activities in the wider community and at each year level, Religious Studies students participate in a service option, where they ‘give back’ or share with their wider community.
+Iona Girls are willing and active participants in meaningful service activities in the wider community.
+At each year level, Religious Studies students participate in a service option where they ‘give back’ or share with their wider community.

 +64 6 877 8149